BioArtBot/bioartbot/README.md

 	- Pour LB agar with into omni-tray plates
 	- Transfer ~1 mL of liquid color-producing e. coli culture into a deepwell plate
 - Follow instructions in OT app upon upload of procedure

+## Permissions
+Copyright (C) <2023>  <Tim Dobbs>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.